davemarong/baby-fadder/README.md

 - [Contact](#contact)

 ## General Information

-If you have a playlist of songs on youtube, and some of the videos get taken down, all the information disappears.
-Unless you have a photographic memory, you will probably not remember the title of the song.
-That means you can't add the song again to your playlist.
-That is the reason why i created this extension.
-An easy and simple way to save the titles of those deleted videos.

 As a father, I quickly fell into the trap of buying new clothes for my little one.
 After A few months, I decided to make an app to contribute to a solution.
 The main goal was to make it fast and simple to sell and buy used children clothes online.